 Looking for a Lost Pet?

 If you do not see your animal on our website we recommend also checking the following places:

 - Lost Dogs MN (Facebook Page) or Lost Cats MN (Facebook Page)

 What if the Pet's Owner is not found?

-Healthy stray animals that are not reclaimed are made available for adoption either at the shelter or through one of our rescue groups.
-In 2012, 91% of the adoptable pets (healthy and non-aggressive) left the building with a human!
+Stray animals that are not reclaimed are made available for adoption at the shelter or transferred to one of our partner rescue groups for re-homing if they are healthy and of good temperament.

 Last updated Oct 4, 2018